Measuring Social Media Network Effects

 Fourth, network sampling and tie valuation are inherently challenging.
-Since we cannot ask respondents to value all friends, we must sample their networks in a way that is both representative and likely to choose connections respondents know well.
-Soliciting friend value may also be unfamiliar for and inconsistent across respondents.
-We therefore sampled the ``top four friends" and any other four friends and asked respondents for relative rankings rather than numeric valuations, which allows us to ensure consistency across comparisons while estimating numeric valuations by combining total friend values with relative rankings to understand how valuations vary by tie type and network structure.
-While prior friend value research uses name generators typically soliciting between three and fifteen friends and solicits tie closeness using self reported Likert scales, binary indicators of whether someone is a ``friend," or observations of time spent together, no prior work applies incentive compatibility to friend value solicitations.
+Since we cannot ask respondents to value all connections, we must sample their networks in a way that is both representative and likely to choose connections respondents know well.
+Soliciting connection value may also be unfamiliar for and inconsistent across respondents.
+We therefore sampled the top four connections and any other four connections and asked respondents for relative rankings rather than numeric valuations, which allows us to ensure consistency across comparisons while estimating numeric valuations by combining total connection values with relative rankings to understand how valuations vary by tie type and network structure.
+While prior connection value research uses name generators, typically soliciting between three and fifteen connections, and solicits tie closeness using self reported Likert scales, binary indicators of whether someone is a ``connection," or observations of time spent together, no prior work applies incentive compatibility to connection value solicitations.

-Our solicitation of top friends and other friends ensures sampling from the entire friend distribution and those whom respondents know well.
-But it may be that respondents are better able to value close friends than other friends.
-To understand the reliability of our friend value estimates, we reanalyzed our FVP results using only the four closest friends given these are the friends over which consumers are likely to have the strongest and most consistent preferences.
-If these results differed from results based on all eight friends, we might be concerned that respondents are not able to value the ``four other friends" as accurately or consistently as top friends.
-Our analysis shows, however, that the relative rankings are robust to the acquaintance generation process and return similar and consistent results (see S4.1 in the SOM).
+Our solicitation of top and other connections ensures sampling from the entire connection distribution and those whom respondents know well.
+But it may be that respondents are better able to value close connections than other connections.
+To understand the reliability of our connection value estimates, we reanalyzed our CVP results using only the four closest connections given these are the connections over which consumers are likely to have the strongest and most consistent preferences.
+If these results differed from results based on all eight connections, we might be concerned that respondents are not able to value the four other connections as accurately or consistently as top connections.
+Our analysis shows, however, that the relative rankings are robust to the acquaintance generation process and return similar and consistent results (see S4.1 in the SI).